Working in Switzerland?

 The Swiss Economy

-Switzerland has produced several large companies known all across the world, for example Nestlé, Adecco, UBS, Zurich Financial Services, Credit Suisse, and Swatch.
+Switzerland has produced several large companies known across the world, for example Nestlé, Adecco, UBS, Zurich Financial Services, Credit Suisse, and Swatch.
 However, small to medium-sized enterprises (e.g. traditional manufacturers) play a significant role in shaping the Swiss economy.

 Paying Taxes: Special Regulations for Expats